fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-internal-transfer-transactions.md

   - Internal Transfers
 ---

+# Internal transfers

 ## What are internal transfers?

 Internal transfers involve moving money between your business accounts.
 There are two key aspects to understand:

-1. **Business action**: The actual movement of funds between accounts, typically done through your bank or financial institution
+1. **Business action**: The actual movement of funds between accounts, typically done through your bank or financial institution.
-2. **Accounting process**: Recording these fund movements in your accounting system to maintain accurate financial records
+1. **Accounting process**: Recording these fund movements in your accounting system to maintain accurate financial records.

 In Fiskl, we focus on helping you record internal transfers correctly to ensure your books reflect these important fund movements.